LSSTDESC/descqa/README.md

 # DESCQA

 This repository contains the DESCQA simulation validation framework derived from FlashTest/FlashTestView.
 It will be used initially to do automated testing of simulated galaxy catalogs but may also expand later to encompass other types of simulation validation.

-A [web interface](https://portal.nersc.gov/project/lsst/descqa/v2/www/) hosted on NERSC demostrates this framework.
+A [web interface](https://portal.nersc.gov/project/lsst/descqa/v2/) hosted on NERSC demonstrates this framework.

 **Note**: The master branch now hosts DESCQA2.
 If you are looking for DESCQA1 as presented in the [companion paper](https://arxiv.org/abs/1709.09665), please go to [v1 branch](https://github.com/LSSTDESC/descqa/tree/v1) and [v1 web interface](https://portal.nersc.gov/project/lsst/descqa/v1/www/).

 Starting from DESCQA2, the configurations and readers of catalogs are separated from DESCQA and are now hosted in [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs).